developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 The duration of the device beeper when a barcode is scanned, in milliseconds.
+It will accept values in the range 0 to 5000 milliseconds.
+Note: On Android platform, calling this method, the DecodeDuration config tags value will not be applied.
 ####Params
 <p><strong>Default:</strong> 250</p>
 ####Access